 How can I prevent damaging my teeth from grinding?

-Most people who grind their teeth do so at night while sleeping.
-They are often not aware they are even doing it.
+Most people who grind their teeth do so at night while sleeping and are often unaware they are doing it.
 The best way to prevent damaging your teeth is to sleep with a custom-made night guard.
-This is similar to a mouthguard but designed to protect the teeth from severe grinding.
-Dr. Petkevis will take impressions of your teeth, and these will be used to fabricate a custom-made night guard that will offer the best protection for your teeth.
+This is similar to a mouthguard but designed to protect teeth from severe grinding.
+Dr. Petkevis will take impressions of your teeth and fabricate a custom-made nightguard to offer the best protection.